 Samosa – The Outstanding Pastry Appetizers From India

 Samosa is a savory pastry that comes in various shapes.
-They are very popular in many South Asian countries, including India.
+They are very popular in many South Asian countries and are considered must-try dishes in Nepalese cuisine.
 Here are 3 iconic samosas for your Indian appetizer menu.

 Keema samosa (or patti Samosa) is a triangular pastry stuffed with ground beef, onion, spices, lemon juice, and chopped veggies.
 With a crispy exterior and yummy filling, you will never get bored with them.

 There are 2 parts of cooking for this dish.
 First, you will cook beef with other ingredients.
 Second, after stuffing this mixture into patty sheets, you will deep fry them again in medium heat.